January 14, 2020

 QuickBooks has several different plans on offer, but Essentials is your best bet.
 Enter all the necessary information and proceed to your account dashboard.

-Now that you’ve took the first steps to setting up QuickBooks, we are going to get started with the interface.
+Now that you’ve taken the first steps to setting up QuickBooks, we are going to get started with the interface.

 The service has three main menus you should understand, although there are several different paths to the same destination, as is the case with anything like this.